 Following the contact period, remove all water in the well using a pump or bucket.
 When the well has refilled, wait a further 30 minutes and measure the chlorine concentration.
-If the residual chlorine concentration is less than 0.5mg/l the well is safe to use.
+If the residual chlorine concentration is less than 0.5 mg/l it is likely that the well has been restored to its original condition.
+It does not mean, however, the water is safe for drinking.
 If the concentration is greater than 0.5mg/l, remove all the water from the well again and repeat the process.